erhant/crypto-notes/content/number-theory/4-euclids-algorithm.md

 Again, we can only solve $ax + by + cz = n$ if and only if $(a,b,c) \mid n$.
 This actually works for an arbitrary number of variables!

 The **problem with Euclid's Algorithm** is that it is using "long division", which is slow and complicated.
-For large numbers, computers don’t really know how to do it, and you have to program it yourself.
+For large numbers, computers don't really know how to do it, and you have to program it yourself.
 Even Intel [got it wrong back in the day](https://en.wikipedia.org/wiki/Pentium_FDIV_bug).

 ## Long Division